goooooouwa/goplan-web/docs/timeline-update-logic.md

 ## Timeline Update Logic

+**Summary**

+When user changes a task (in the task edit page, task list or timeline page, etc):

+- The frontend only needs to send 1 normal API request to update the task itself,
+- Then in the backend, all the write operations (for the task and its children & dependents) will be done in the same request.
+- The frontend only needs to pull the latest todos to keep the UI up-to-date.

 **Frontend Logic**

 When a user moves either the start date or the end date of a task, the following will happen in the frontend: